bcdev/s3tbx-snow/src/main/resources/doc/s3snow_products.rst

 MODIS MYD021 TOA Reflectance Products
 -------------------------------------

-For the 'OLCI-like' TCWV processing in CAWA, MODIS Aqua L1b data from MYD021KM products were used.
+For the 'OLCI-like' TCWV processing in S3-SNOW, MODIS Aqua L1b data from MYD021KM products were used.
 These products contain calibrated Earth view TOA reflectance data at 1km resolution, including the 250m and 500m resolution bands aggregated to 1km resolution.
 The datasets are described in detail in the MODIS Level 1B Product User's Guide [`14 <intro.html#References>`_]. :numref:`modis_tpgs` gives an overview of the reflective and emissive